 Your spouse may need to learn about the benefits of collaborative process and how it works.
-You can direct them to our website or our phone number (250-704-2600).
+You can direct them to our website.
 You could also meet with one of our team members and he or she could phone or write your spouse to introduce the collaborative process and invite your spouse to join.
 Many spouses have been successfully invited to join a collaborative process and this is a good matter to raise at your first meeting with one of our team members.

 We invite interested professionals to attend our monthly meetings and decide whether or not to join our group after attending a few meetings.
 To find our more about our monthly meetings, now held on the second Tuesday of each month from noon to 1:30 pm, please use the Contact Us information on this website, or call one of our members directly.